-Kettlebells are an extremely versatile piece of training equipment to have for your home.
-They offer unique training benefits over dumbbells and will add extra challenges when it comes to grip and core stability.
+The kettlebell is an extremely versatile piece of training equipment to have at home.
+Kettlebells offer unique training benefits over dumbbells—the uneven weight distribution will challenge you to control the weight as you swing, press, or pull.
+Plus, kettlebells will add extra challenges when it comes to grip and core stability.
 It's a good idea to have your home equipped with a nice set of kettlebells—you never know when you'll be stuck inside, especially during the winter.

-These 10 workouts were provided by Luke Pelton, C.S.C.S., NSCA-C.P.T., a competitive powerlifting coach and weight training instructor based in New York.
-All you need are a set of kettlebells and a physio ball.
+These 10 workouts were provided by Luke Pelton, C.S.C.S., NSCA-C.P.T., a competitive powerlifting coach and weight-training instructor based in New York.
+All you need: a set of kettlebells and a physio ball.

 Before you begin, you need to know what your goals are, so that you work in the appropriate rep range.
 According to Pelton:

 - A lighter kettlebell used for a few sets of higher reps (15+) will promote muscular endurance.